skrwo/supercell-inbox-rss/README.md

 |Squad Busters|`zh`, `de`, `ru`, `fr`, `tr`, `ja`, `pl`, `en`, `pt`, `ko`, `es`, `it`|

 # Subscribe
-To subscribe to feeds, see [RSS README](/rss).
+To subscribe to feeds, see [/rss/README.md](/rss).

 # Missing features?
 Experiencing problems?
-Feel free to file an issue or pull request on Github, I will try to look into it ASAP!
+Feel free to file an issue or pull request on GitHub, I will try to look into it ASAP!

 # Build & use it locally
 To generate these feeds locally, you should: